cropr/kbsb_ui/content/pages/goal.md

    - organizing various technical and managerial training courses.
 updated_by: 95162e3e-623b-4d65-9b52-2463e3620b8a
 updated_at: 1684614874
-content_en: "This page is not available in English"
+content_en: 'This page is not available in English'
 ---